In Nigeria's troubled northwest, phone blockades hurt locals | Law-Order

 Some though believe blocking telecommunications access is a good strategy.
 Bashir Shehu, a trader in Zamfara, said that although his business has reduced as a result of the action, peace has returned to many areas and he can travel more safely.

-Unfortunately, some gunmen have already found a way to evade the blockade by using telecommunications networks in the neighbouring country of Niger, local authorities say.
+Unfortunately, some gunmen have already found a way to evade the blockade by using telecommunications networks in the neighboring country of Niger, local authorities say.

 It's not clear when life will return to normal in Nigeria's northwest and central states, according to government officials who told AP that they don't know when the phone blackouts and other security measures will end.